Scroll

 EVALUATION

-As with all refractive procedures, an exhaustive ocular examination is performed to ensure LASIK as the best procedure for our prospective patient.
+As with all refractive procedures, an exhaustive ocular examination is performed to ensure LASIK is the best procedure for our prospective patient.
 Further, to get the most accurate measurements, we like to have our patients out of their soft contact lenses 3 days and their RGPs 4-6 weeks prior to getting pre-operative measurements.
-Also, to minimize post-operative complications, it’s important to be very sensitive to surface dryness.
-A thorough evaluation of the meibomian glands and tear film (TBUT, anesthetized shirmers, flurouscein and lisamine green staining and LipiView meibomian gland imaging) is very important in detecting any tear film abnormalities
+To minimize post-operative complications, it’s important to be very sensitive to surface dryness.
+A thorough evaluation of the meibomian glands and tear film is very important in detecting any tear film abnormalities.
+Testing can include: Tear break up times, anesthetized Schirmer’s, fluorescein and lissamine green staining and LipiView meibomian gland imaging.

 POST OP

-During the post-operative period it’s important to be able to manage patient expectations and counsel them on the LASIK healing process as everybody has different healing tendencies.
-This is the time to “keep the pedal to the metal” on treating dry eye as well.
-The tears are critical in helping the patient feel comfortable, see clearly and heal predictably and accurately during this post-operative period.
+During the post-operative period, it’s important to be able to manage patient expectations and counsel them on the LASIK healing process as everybody has

 General Rules: